WPI-ARC/grip-openrave-loader/README.md

 Openrave Trajectory Loader for Grip
 ==================

-Builds a Grip widget that loads openrave trajectory in DART.
-Depends on Grip and libxml2.
+Builds a Grip widget that loads openrave trajectories in DART.
+Depends on grip and libxml2.

 Install
 -------